-Central and governing body for the Energy and Mining Sector, a part of the Executive Branch.
+This is the central and governing body for the Energy and Mining Sector, a part of the Executive Branch.
 Its purpose is to formulate and assess national policy in matters of sustainable development in mining-power activities.
 It is the governing authority in environmental matters in reference to mining-energy activities.